tagohd/mono/Concepts/Magic.md

 [Sudo]: Oh, so we're just gonna steal from Hollow Knight instead?
 SOUL Vessels?
 (And you poke rifts between planes by attacking enemies?)
 But, yeah, whenever I suggest something that's just "blatant plagiarism of Undertale", I'm mostly joking.
 Mostly.
 (But really, it's more like a placeholder until I come up with something that's less "blatant plagiarism of Undertale".)

 %%
+sudoMajor:: Responded to your comments.
+#majorChange #unseenByLun
 #Cite/Game/Undertale #Cite/Game/Hollow-Knight
 gameRefType:: "Undertale/General", "Hollow Knight/Items"
 question:: Fuckin magic, how does it work?
+%%

+# Can vs. Should

+>[!idea] Anyone *can* use magic, but few know it even exists
+>Maybe magic was only recently discovered, given that it exists on [[Mana Plane|a separate plane of reality]].
+Or perhaps magic users try to keep its existence a secret because of how dangerous it is.
+You know, the whole "tearing apart the fabric of reality" thing.
+>[!question] Is there some kind of governing body overseeing the use of magic?
+>A council of wizards or something?

+Furthermore, magic is kind of a last resort.
+Again, because of how dangerous it can be, even the most skilled users try to limit how often they use it.

+Maybe there are some in-game consequences, too.
+You've played OneShot, right?
+Maybe if you use magic too much, you can see it start to corrupt reality; weird glitchy things start showing up, and maybe certain areas become inaccessible.
+(Probably nothing that would soft-lock you unless you're *really* overusing it.)
+But it starts out subtle—most players might not even notice it—then ramps up the more you use it.

+Wouldn't that be something?
+A game that punishes you for using its magic system...
+(Maybe it only does this if you forget to close the rift or something.)

+%%
+sudoMajor:: Expanded on new magic idea mentioned in [[James's Excuse]] Priority:: 3
+#majorChange #unseenByLun
+trivial:: Added tags for Works Cited and fields for the Unanswered Questions heading on File Overview
+#trivialChange
 %%

 #general #concepts #magic #unanswered-questions